gridiron-zone/huddle/docs/docs/02-developers/07-faq.md

 ## Developing applications
 ### I wrongly did an operation.
 Can I revert it?
 Unfortunately, due to the nature of the blockchain itself we cannot allow to revert any operations that have been done.
-For example, once you send a post to Desmos, it will stay there forever and everyone will be able to read it as it appeared when created.
+For example, once you send a post to Huddle, it will stay there forever and everyone will be able to read it as it appeared when created.
 Even if you edit or delete a post, the original one will always be inside the chain's history and people will be able to see that you made some changes.
 It's like trying to edit something that is public and written in a stone that cannot be destroyed.

 For this reason, we suggest you to take **all the possible precautions** before sending any transaction to the chain.